-9.4.2.4 Adoption of Nonmandatory Appendix A Spanof-Control Ratios.
-If Nonmandatory Appendix A is utilized for the covered task list, the listed spans of control for each respective task in the appendix may be used.
+9.4.2.4 Adoption of Nonmandatory Appendix A Span-of-Control Ratios.
+If Nonmandatory Appendix A is utilized for the covered task list, the listed spans of control for each respective task in the Appendix may be used.
 The span-of-control ratios in Nonmandatory Appendix A were established through SME consensus.
 The Nonmandatory Appendix A span-of-control ratios do not exceed one to five.
-Assessment is not required if the span-of-control ratios in Nonmandatory Appendix A are adopted or more restrictive.
-Assessment of data is required to establish a rational basis to increase the adopted Nonmandatory Appendix A span-of-control ratios.
+Assessment is not required if the span-of-control ratios in Nonmandatory Appendix A are adopted or if other, more restrictive span-of-control ratios are used.